RichardDKlein/whiteboard/src/README.md

 project runs all the unit tests.

-The project was developed using the IntelliJ IDE, running on Mac OS X. If you port the project to another platform, you may have to make minor changes.
+The project was developed using the IntelliJ IDE, running on Mac OS X. If you import the project into another IDE, you may have to make minor changes.

 Enjoy!